General Application Information

 - Complete and submit the School of Dental Medicine Self-Managed Application.

-- Include your current Curriculum Vitae and a one-page Personal Statement describing your reasons and objectives for undertaking graduate study.
+- Submit your current Curriculum Vitae and a one-page Personal Statement describing your reasons and objectives for undertaking graduate study.

-- Official score report from the National Board Dental Examinations (Parts I and II).
-Results are to be submitted directly to the School of Dental Medicine from the National Board Dental Examinations, 211 East Chicago Avenue, Chicago, Illinois 60611-2678.
+- Request an official score report from the National Board Dental Examinations (Parts I and II).
+Results are to be submitted directly to the school from the National Board Dental Examinations.

-- Original or certified/notarized copies of all original-language academic records, mark sheets, and transcripts from all post-secondary institutions attended.
-Certified copies of the original certificates or diplomas awarded at the completion of studies must also be submitted.
+- Submit original or certified/notarized copies of all original-language academic records, mark sheets, and transcripts from all post-secondary institutions attended.
 Where official, original documents are issued in a language other than English, certified/notarized English translations must be included: Uncertified English translations will not be accepted.
+Electronic submissions must be sent by the institution.

 University of Pittsburgh